Skip to main content

 Experience

-• Major energy company in implementing its domestic CCUS business including completing comprehensive evaluations of regulatory and statutory frameworks in US jurisdictions for CCUS, advising on CCUS leasing, storage, and transportation agreements, and legislative advocacy at the federal and state level.
+• Major energy company in implementing its domestic CCUS business including completing comprehensive evaluations of regulatory and statutory frameworks in U.S. jurisdictions for CCUS, advising on CCUS leasing, storage, and transportation agreements, and legislative advocacy at the federal and state level.

 Recognition